 Gain experience in facility design; equipment selection, use, and care; job analysis and evaluation; human resources planning; management of financial resources; recipe development and volume food production; computer-assisted management; employee training; and applied safety and sanitation standards.
 Through planning and executing a themed event, students develop skills required to operate/manage a food service program.
 Application of quality management in food service operations and facility management is stressed.
 Laboratories are arranged through Cornell Dining and other off-campus sites.
 Completion of a professional portfolio is required.
-ServSafe training and examination is conducted; successful completion results in ServSafe certification.
+ServSafe training and examination is conducted; successful completion results in ServSafe manager certification.

-NS 4900 Manipulating the Mouse Genome (also BIOGD 4900)
+NS 4900 Manipulating the Mouse Genome (also BIOMG 4900)

 Fall.
 1 credit.
 Meets during first half of semester and provides background information for VTBMS/TOX 7010 Mouse Pathology and Transgenesis, which meets during second half.
 Students interested in both must register for them separately.
-Prerequisites: BIOGD 2800, 2810, or 2820 and BIOBM 3300, 3320 or 3330, or NS 3200.
+Prerequisites: BIOMG 2800, 2810, or 2820, 3300, 3320 or 3330, or NS 3200.
 S-U or letter grades.
 P. Soloway.
-Inclineal genomic analysis has benefited.

 Functional genomic analysis has benefited enormously from experimental manipulation of the genomes of many organisms.
 The mouse has been the model of choice for such studies in mammals.
-Explores the tools available for experimental manipulation of the mouse genome, including transgenesis, gene targeting, gene trapping, chemical mutagenesis, and cloning by nuclear transplant.
-Also discussed are use of recombinant inbred mice for complex trait analysis.
+Explores the tools available for experimental manipulation of the mouse genome, including transgenesis, gene targeting, gene trapping, chemical mutagenesis, use of induced pluripotent stem cells, and cloning by nuclear transplant.
+Also discussed are use of recombinant inbred mice and genome-wide association studies for complex trait analysis.
 Readings from the scientific literature focus on seminal applications of these methods.